 We support a variety of career planning and training programs.
 To prepare the next generation, we offer summer/co-operative student opportunities as well as provide support for trades and apprenticeships.
-In 2014, we hired 264 university and college students for summer/co-operative work terms and, of those students, more than 65 received permanent employment.
+In 2015, we hired 197 university and college students for summer/co-operative work terms and, of those students, 36 received permanent employment.

 University of Calgary’s Schulich School of Engineering

 As a leader in the oil and natural gas industry, investing in the future of engineers is important to Canadian Natural in support of the industry’s long-term growth and to develop the innovative leaders of tomorrow.
 Canadian Natural is investing $7 million over 5 years towards the University of Calgary’s Schulich School of Engineering, the single largest corporate donation in the history of the University.
 The gift will help expand current facilities and provide approximately 400 additional graduate and undergraduate students each year, in addition to enhanced learning, teaching, and research opportunities.
 The engineering complex is being named the “Canadian Natural Resources Limited Engineering Complex”.